ardatan/graphql-tools/website/docs/stitch-schema-extensions.md

 },
 ```

-The `selectionSet` specifies the necessary field(s) from an object needed to query for its association(s).
+The `selectionSet` specifies the key field(s) needed from an object to query for its associations.
 For example, `Chirp.author` will require that a Chirp provide its `authorId`.
-Rather than relying on incoming queries to manually request this ID, subschema requests will automatically include the selectionSet to guarentee these fields are pre-fetched.
+Rather than relying on incoming queries to manually request this key for the association, the selectionSet will automatically be included in subschema requests to guarentee these fields are fetched.

 #### resolve